 Airport Loop

 A two-track road goes from the south end of the airport through a mix of open woodlands and meadows to the beach.
 This route creates a loop that circles from the beach back to the airport.
-This mixture of woodlands and open areas makes for great birding opportunity with approximately 100 species reported for this eBird Hotspot.
-This route takes you into the eastern portion of the Gustavus Forelands which brings large concentrations of migratory waterfowl and shorebirds particularly during spring and fall migrations.
+This mixture of woodlands and open areas makes for a great birding opportunity with approximately 100 species reported for this eBird Hotspot.
+This route takes you into the eastern portion of the Gustavus Forelands which brings large concentrations of migratory waterfowl and shorebirds, particularly during spring and fall migrations.

 Directions: